-Inventive Design offers an array of unique and valuable sustainable interior design services and product lines to Northeastern Indiana, Northwestern Ohio, and Southern Michigan area.
+Inventive Design offers an array of unique and valuable sustainable interior design services and product lines to Northeastern Indiana, Northwestern Ohio, Southern Michigan area, and abroad.

-Inventive Design is a pioneer in our local community, also offering educational seminars and lectures to the public and the A&D community.
+Natalie Mendez, Principal of Inventive Design, is a pioneer in our local community, offering both design services and educational seminars & lectures to the public and the A & D community.

 Natalie has over 15 years of professional experience as an Interior Designer.
 She has worked on multiple projects for both residential and commercial applications, including multi-million dollar corporate and government projects, such as XM Satellite Radio, the Egyptian Embassy, Homeland Security, Air Force One, The White House, and the Pentagon’s Phoenix Project for reconstruction after 9/11.
 In her portfolio she has worked on many aspects of design from hospitality, corporate, healthcare, residential, international, and sustainable design.